boonyong6/how-linux-works/README.md

 ## 9.9 The Physical Layer and Ethernet

-- Ethernet doesn’t go beyond hardware on a single network.
-You can’t directly transmit a frame from one Ethernet network to the other unless you set up an Ethernet bridge.
+- Ethernet doesn't go beyond hardware on a single network.
+You can't directly transmit a frame from one Ethernet network to the other unless you set up an Ethernet bridge.

 ## 9.10 Understanding Kernel Network Interfaces